Mathew-Estafanous/Desktop-Poro/README.md

 <h2 align = "center">
   Getting Started
 </h2>
-1. Download the program from: ....
+1. Download the program from [here](https://github.com/Mathew-Estafanous/Desktop-Poro)

-2. Run the "Poro-Pet.exe file
+2. Run the Poro-Pet.exe file

-3. Poro should appear on your screen!
+3. Poro will appear on your screen!
 View interactions in [Features](#Features)

-* If there are any issues, please [contact us](#Contributors) for troubleshooting!
+If there are any issues, please [contact us](#Contributors) for troubleshooting!

 <h2 align = "center">
    License